 Naturally-derived ingredient that mimics skin’s natural processes to better receive the benefits of Retinol.

-Hyaluronic Acid is a powerful hydrating molecule that can hold up to 1,000x its weight in water.
+Hyaluronic Acid is a powerful humectant that helps pull water into the skin.
 Found naturally in skin, Hyaluronic Acid diminishes over time with age which leads to dehydration and the appearance of lines and wrinkles.

 Glycolic Acid is the most effective of the alpha-hydroxy acids (AHA) as it exfoliates dead skin cells to reveal smooth, renewed skin.
 We love its transformative effects, seen with use of our Glycolic Skin Reset Mask